-My favourite town in the central Vietnam region is undoubtedly Hoi An on the Thu Bon River about 30km south of Da Nang.
+My favorite town in the central Vietnam region is undoubtedly Hoi An on the Thu Bon River about 19 miles south of Da Nang.
 It has a laid-back, relaxed atmosphere and many old and traditional buildings still remain.
 Tan Ky House is a fine example of an 18th century shophouse beautifully constructed with hardwood beams and tiny courtyards.
 By contrast a small French Quarter has survived for over 100 years while the best-known historical monument in the town is the Japanese Covered Bridge that dates from 1593.

 Hoi An is famous for its tailors and it is possible to have clothes made up in very short time.
 Another speciality of Hoi An is lanterns and these are available in a dazzling array of designs and colours.